AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 ## Testing the custom project template

-Now we can test our Project Template by creating a new Project.
+Now we can test our Project Template by creating a Project.

 1. You should see the custom template as one of the options for project creation.

    ![Choose Template](./assets/develop-aem-projects/choose-template.png)

-1. After selecting the custom template click 'Next' and notice that when populating Project Members you can add them as an Approver role.
+1. After selecting the custom template click 'Next' and notice that when populating Project Members, you can add them as an Approver role.

    ![Approve](./assets/develop-aem-projects/user-approver.png)

-1. Click 'Create' to finish creating the project based off of the custom Template.
+1. Click 'Create' to finish creating the project based off the custom Template.
 You will notice on the Project Dashboard that the Tasks Tile and the other tiles configured under gadgets appear automatically.

    ![Task Tile](./assets/develop-aem-projects/tasks-tile.png)

 ## Why Workflow?

 Traditionally AEM workflows that center around an approval process have used Participant workflow steps.
-AEM's Inbox includes detail around Tasks and Workflow and enhanced integration with AEM Projects.
+AEM's Inbox includes details around Tasks and Workflow and enhanced integration with AEM Projects.
 These features make using the Projects Create Task process steps a more attractive option.

 ### Why Tasks?